 The Achilles heights of the route (km 30 to 34) will be equipped with 12 attractions (ie all 333 meters of music and support) this year and make you forget the man with a hammer.
 Among other things, the hr1 Marathon Charts and many Sambagruppen are waiting for you.

-The most attractive hot spot on the track will be four times.
+The most attractive hot spot on the track will be three times.
 Here, spectators are waiting, which will be entertained by live broadcasting of the television via video, the climate and environmental mile, the marathon sponsors as well as our Radiopartner hr1.
 Program from 10am to 4pm.

 The most attractive crossroads with the hr1 DJ Hot Spot and the 1st Frankfurt Gardecorps ensure a good mood.